andylamp/ptucc_compiler/docs/ptuc_parser.md

 Additionally, grammar rules can have return values and (indirectly) take arguments.
 In order for a rule to return a value of type `tag` it has to be declared in the stack type `union` and use the `type` directive to inform `bison` that we expect that particular rule to return a value of type `tag`.
-With that in mind, let's go an show how to create a simple rule.
+With that in mind, let's go and show how to create a simple rule.

 ## Simple rules